Internet-Draft Composite ML-KEM December 2024

 When a Composite ML-KEM private key is to be exported from a cryptographic module, it uses an analogous definition to the public keys:

-CompositeKEMPrivateKey ::= SEQUENCE SIZE (2) OF OCTET STRING
+CompositeKEMPrivateKey ::= OCTET STRING

 Each element of the CompositeKEMPrivateKey Sequence is an OCTET STRING according to the encoding of the underlying algorithm specification and will decode into the respective private key structures in an analogous way to the public key structures defined in Section 5.1.
 This document does not provide helper classes for private keys.
 The PrivateKey for each component algorithm MUST be in the same order as defined in Section 5.1.